-randomly generate response data matrix according to certen conditions, including attributes distribution, item quality, sample size, Q-matrix and cognitive diagnosis models (CDMs).
+sim.data.Rdrandomly generate response matrix according to certain conditions, including attributes distribution, item quality, sample size, Q-matrix and cognitive diagnosis models (CDMs).

 sim.data(